Rigdzin Düpa Sādhana

 kyilkhor chenpor lhün dzokpé

-The great maṇḍala, spontaneously complete:
+The great maṇḍala, naturally and perfectly complete.

 ཕོ་བྲང་གཞལ་མེད་ཉམས་དགའ་བ༔